 Index funds and ETFs also often fail to provide many individuals proper diversification.
-Along with keeping fees and taxes low, investors should disperse risk through diversification.
+Along with keeping fees and taxes low, investors should disperse and thus reduce risk through diversification.
 When contemplating diversification, many investors in index funds forget about legacy assets and their most valuable asset, their own human capital.
 For most, the present value of their own future expected income dwarfs any other asset, yet seldom do investors think about the risks associated with that hoped for income (e.g., commodity prices, technology trends, government regulation or price controls).
 Should an investment banker at Credit Suisse own shares in UBS?
-No. This is not just science; this is common sense.
+No. This is not just math; this is common sense.

 Our common sense approach to applying Modern Portfolio Theory is not rocket science, and we don’t charge our clients pretending it is.
 In fact, at 0.30% of non-cash assets, our fees are often lower than many ETFs.
 If you are a high net-worth investor who doesn’t have either the time or temperament to implement our strategy yourself, please contact us at email@example.com so we can share more.

 For academic references and more fleshed out arguments for the concepts laid out above, explore the pages and sub-pages within this website.
-Each page buttresses the three pillars of our approach: low fees, tax efficiency, and personalized diversification.
+Each page buttresses the three pillars of our value approach: low fees, tax efficiency, and personalized diversification.